-- Apply every academic year to be considered for child care assistance. - Have completed the Victoria College financial aid process. - Be pursuing a career, health, or technical program of study.
+- Apply every academic year to be considered for child care assistance. - Have completed the Victoria College financial aid process.

 Information and applications for the academic year are available in the Financial Aid Office.
 Assistance is based on the availability of Victoria College funds, student financial need, individual student assessment, program of study, and number of hours.